DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 This module is intended to provide students with experience of conducting an independent research study and producing a dissertation at postgraduate level.
 Through a series of workshops and seminars, students will be instructed on how to conduct their research in an ethical and professional manner and on how to present their research in an appropriate academic style.
 Students will also be supported by an academic supervisor.
 In this module, students will be asked to: Identify, in consultation with their academic supervisor, a suitable research question pertinent to the field of psychology.
 Design an appropriate study to address that research question.
 Carry out the study in an ethical and professional manner.
 Use appropriate methods to analyse the resultant data.
-Complete a manuscript that contextualises the study and reports the findings in an appropriate academic style.
+Complete a dissertation that contextualises the study and reports the findings in an appropriate academic style.

 Learning Outcomes